Toyota Mark X: First generation (X120; 2004)

 Both engines offer Dual VVT-i with D-4 direct injection.
-The rear-wheel drive models have a 6-speed torque converter automatic transmission as standard and the four-wheel drive models have a 5-speed automatic.
+The rear-wheel-drive models have a 6-speed torque converter automatic gearbox as standard, and the iFour four-wheel drive models have a 5-speed automatic.
 No manual transmission options were offered.

-A first in its class is the rear bumper with an integrated exhaust outlet, which later made its way on to the corresponding model year Lexus LS series and the Crown.
-An LED lamp for the ceiling runs from the front of the vehicle to the rear, creating a "mood" lighting system.
-The LED system is also incorporated into the gear shifter and key area of the vehicle.
+A first in its class is the rear bumper with an integrated exhaust outlet, which later moved to the corresponding model year Lexus LS series and the Crown.
+An LED lamp for the headliner runs from the front of the vehicle to the rear, creating a "mood" lighting system.
+The LED system is also incorporated into the vehicle's gear lever and key area.

 Minor changes were made in 2006.
-Mirror-mounted indicators replaced the fender-mounted units, taillamps were revised and the grille was redesigned.
-Mark X with all black interior colour deleted the wood trim in favour of the brushed aluminium trim.
-This change also gives the formal introduction of the "S package" which gain the three-spoke steering wheel and changes to the exterior lip piece.
+Mirror-mounted indicators replaced the wing-mounted units, taillamps were revised, and the grille was redesigned.
+Mark X, with a black interior colour, deleted the wood trim in favour of the brushed aluminium trim.
+This change also formalised the introduction of the "S package," which gains the three-spoke steering wheel and changes to the exterior lip piece.

-In 2007 for Japanese models only, G-BOOK, a subscription telematics service, is offered as an option.
+In 2007, for Japanese models only, G-BOOK, a subscription telematics service, was offered as an option.

 The former Kanto Auto Works produced the Mark X from November 2004 to September 2006.